Offirmo/offirmo-monorepo/stack--current/1-isomorphic/2-libs--cross-cutting/ohateoas/module/notes.md

       * landscape
     * soundscape
     * ...
+* auto-reloads should not end in failures = broken pages
 * keep the semantic!
 * mutations not limited to PUT/POST/DELETE, also RPC/action
   * not restricted to <a> & <form>